Sadako Yamamura: Novel series

-By Ring, in 1991, the Izu sanatorium, including the well that Sadako was thrown into, has been rebuilt into a mountain resort.
+By Ring, in 1991, the Izu sanatorium, including the well that Sadako was thrown into, was rebuilt into a mountain resort.
 The well is located right below a TV screen of one of the resort's cabins.
-When a vacationing family forgets to bring home their videotape after one night, Sadako projects the new virus onto the TV screen, taking the form of a video, and the VCR records it into the tape.
+When a vacationing family forgets to bring home their videotape after one night, Sadako projects the new virus onto the TV screen, taking the form of a video, and the VCR records it onto the tape.
 The next visitor at the cabin, 17-year-old Tomoko Oishi, inadvertently discovers and watches the tape, leading Sadako to kill her.
 Tomoko's uncle, journalist Kazuyuki Asakawa, begins investigating her death and watches the tape, leading to him being cursed by Sadako.
 He learns about Sadako's origin and writes a journal detailing his investigation.

 As revealed in Spiral, the ring virus originally had an escape clause that allowed it to propagate itself, but Tomoko and her friends, not believing any of it, mischievously overwrote the part where the tape gave the solution as a prank.
 As a result, the virus had no means to inform its viewers on how to multiply itself, so it mutated when the next viewer of the tape, Kazuyuki, watched it and copied it for his friend, Ryuji Takayama.
 Two strains then emerged: a ring-shaped one, which would invariably kill its viewers within a week, and a spermatozoon-shaped one, which would lay dormant within the viewers unless they were ovulating women, whose ovum would be infected by the virus and transformed into a Sadako clone.
 This was because Sadako wanted to be reborn, something she could not biologically do because she was intersex.
-Finally, though the original tape and its copies had been disposed of by the events of Spiral, the virus found its way into a new media: Kazuyuki's journal, which his brother published after his death in a car accident.
+Finally, though the original tape and its copies had been disposed of by the events of Spiral, the virus found its way into a new medium: Kazuyuki's journal, which his brother published after he died in a car accident.
 Kazuyuki's survival was actually not because he copied the tape for Ryuji, but rather because he unwittingly helped the virus propagate.
-This was why Kazuyuki survived where his wife and daughter, who also copied the tape per his instruction, did not.
+This was why Kazuyuki survived, while his wife and daughter, who also copied the tape per his instruction, did not.